Kentucky vs. Providence Predictions & Picks - NCAA Tournament First Round

 Kentucky vs. Providence Predictions & Picks: Spread, Total - NCAA Tournament First Round

-Friday's contest at Greensboro Coliseum has the Kentucky Wildcats (21-11) matching up with the Providence Friars (21-11) at TBA (on March 17).
-Our computer prediction projects a 75-71 victory for Kentucky, who is a slight favorite based on our model.
+Friday's game features the Kentucky Wildcats (21-11) and the Providence Friars (21-11) clashing at Greensboro Coliseum (on March 17) at 7:10 PM.
+This matchup, according to our computer prediction, will result in a 75-71 victory for Kentucky.

+Based on our computer prediction, Providence should cover the spread, which currently sits at 4.5.
+The two sides are projected to go over the 144.5 total.

 Kentucky vs. Providence Game Info & Odds